suhas-km/Hotel-Booking-Data-Science/README.md

 # Hotel Booking ADR Prediction 🏨💰

 Project Overview 📈
 This project aims to predict the Average Daily Rate (ADR) for hotel bookings using machine learning.
-We leverage publicly available historical booking data from a 2019 paper Portugal Hospitality Data)
+We leverage publicly available historical booking data from a 2019 paper related to Portugal Hospitality Data.

 Kaggle: https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand